Benedict Arnold, an American hero...

 The momentum could go either way...

-Benedict Arnold got on his horse, and with no command or
+Benedict Arnold got on his horse!

-authority, rallied the soldiers.
+authority, he rallied the soldiers.

 He rode his horse in front of the